Modular quantum key distribution setup for research and development applications: Post-processing procedure

 \section{Post-processing procedure}

-Technical imperfections and possible eavesdropping lead to discrepancies in sifted quantum keys.
-The typical level of such errors in QKD experiments is on the level of few percent, which is too high for practical applications.
-That is why the post-processing of sifted keys is an inherent part of both industrial and R\&D oriented QKD systems.
-The post-processing procedure consists of error correction, parameter estimation, and privacy amplification.
-The designed modular QKD setup uses proof-of-principle realizations of the procedure developed in Refs.~\cite{Kiktenko,Kiktenko2,Kiktenko3,Kiktenko4}.
-Proof-of-principle realizations of the basic stages of the post-processing procedure are available~\cite{Kiktenko3,Kiktenko4}.

-The post-processing procedure works as follows.
+Our post-processing procedure works as follows.
 Sifted keys go through the information reconciliation stage that is adjusted by the current value of QBER.
-This stage uses the following error correction algorithm with two basic steps.
-The first step is to use the LDPC syndrome coding/decoding~\cite{LDPC,LDPC2} to correct discrepancies between keys.
-This procedure is described in details in Ref.~\cite{Kiktenko2}.
-The universal polynomial hashing~\cite{Krovetz} aimed at verification of an identity between keys after previous step is used as the second step~\cite{Kiktenko3}.
-As a result of this stage of the post-processing procedure, Alice and Bob have identical private quantum keys.
+This stage has two basic steps.
+The first is to use the LDPC syndrome coding/decoding~\cite{Gallager1962,MacKay1999} to correct discrepancies between keys using symmetric blind reconciliation~\cite{Kiktenko2016}.
+The universal polynomial hashing~\cite{Krovetz2001} aimed at the verification of the identity between keys after the previous step is used as the second one~\cite{Kiktenko2018}.
+As a result, Alice and Bob obtain a pair of verified keys which are identical up to verification error probability $\varepsilon_{\rm ec}$.
+In our setup, we chose the parameters of employed polynomial hashing to have $\varepsilon_{\rm ec}=2\cdot10^{-11}$.

-After the accumulation of a necessary number of blocks the input goes to the parameter estimation (together with their versions before the error correction).
-If an estimated value of QBER is higher than the critical value needed for efficient privacy amplification, the parties receive warning message about possible eavesdropping.
-In other cases, verified blocks input privacy amplification stage (see below), and estimated QBER is used in next round of the information reconciliation stage.
+We note that the implemented information reconciliation procedure allows a significant increase in the efficiency of the procedure and reducing its interactivity~\cite{Kiktenko2016}.
+After the accumulation of a necessary number of blocks, the input goes to the parameter estimation.
+If an estimated value of QBER is higher than the critical value needed for efficient privacy amplification, the parties receive a warning message about possible eavesdropping.
+Otherwise, the verified blocks input privacy amplification stage, and estimated QBER is used in next rounds~\cite{Kiktenko2016,Kiktenko2016-Soft2}.

+The privacy amplification stage is used to reduce potential information of an adversary about the verified blocks to a negligible quantity.
+This is achieved by a contraction of the input bit string into a shorter string.
+The first problem of this stage is to determine the length $l_{\rm sec}$ of the final secret key (for each verified block) that provides the desired upper bound $\varepsilon_{\rm pa}$ of the failure probability of this stage.
+We have adopted the value $\varepsilon_{\rm pa}=10^{-12}$.